lambdaclass/lambdaworks/docs/src/proving_systems/plonk/recap.md

 $$[a]_1, [b]_1, [c]_1, [z]_1, [t_{lo}]_1, [t_{mid}]_1, [t_{hi}]_1, \bar a, \bar b, \bar c, \bar s_{\sigma1}, \bar s_{\sigma2}, \bar z_\omega, \pi_{\text{batch}}, \pi_{\text{single}}, \bar p_{nc}, \bar t$$

 ## Verification algorithm
+### Transcript initialization
 The first step is to initialize the transcript in the same way the prover did, adding to it the following elements.
 $$[S_{\sigma1}]_1, [S_{\sigma2}]_1, [S_{\sigma3}]_1, [q_L]_1, [q_R]_1, [q_M]_1, [q_O]_1, [q_C]_1$$

+### Extraction of values and commitments
+#### Challenges
-Then the verifier needs to compute all the challenges.
+Firstly, the verifier needs to compute all the challenges.
 For that, he follows these steps:
 - Add $[a]_1, [b]_1, [c]_1$ to the transcript.
 - Sample two challenges $\beta, \gamma$.
 - Add $[z]_1$ to the transcript.